 BEST OF COLORADO:

 Ahhhh….
-Colorful Colorado- a favorite among our campervan guests!
+Colorful Colorado- a favorite among our camper van guests!
 We can’t blame them.
-While the first thing that comes to mind is probably mountains and skiing, this state has everything- hot springs, glacier lakes, red rocks, sand dunes, canyons, and of course, great beer.
+While the first thing that comes to mind when you think of Colorado is probably mountains and skiing, this state has everything- hot springs, glacier lakes, red rocks, sand dunes, canyons, and of course, great beer.

-This Colorado road trip itinerary makes a zig-zag through the state, connecting 5 cluster areas that highlight our favorite places in Colorado that AREN’T ski resorts.
-As always, everything on this itinerary is dog-friendly unless otherwise noted.
+This Colorado road trip itinerary makes a zig-zag through the state, connecting 5 cluster areas that highlight all the amazing places in Colorado that AREN’T ski resorts.
+Everything on this itinerary is dog-friendly unless otherwise noted.

 ROAD TRIP HIGHLIGHTS